kotleon1986/sc-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.

-## Installation
+## Installation and Running
+To install and run using Docker simply run `yarn up` or `npm run up`

+To install and run on local machine:

 Run `yarn install:dev` to install dependencies for both frontend and backend.

+Run `yarn start` to concurrently start both frontend and backend.

 to install `yarn` globally run `npm i -g yarn`.

-## Local
-Run `yarn start` to concurrently start both applications on local

 ## Production
 Frontend is available at: https://master--zen-bartik-e8d6bd.netlify.app